nikerla/vc-content/Pages/features/shopify-migration.md

                     <span class="descr">
                         Don't get stuck using closed source e-Commerce product or saas platform.
 Ecommerce is constantly evolving and you can't afford to wait for your vendor to release that crucial new feature.
-Stay ahead of your competition by utilizing Virto Commerce open source platform that is constantly (daily!) evolving.
+Stay ahead of your competition by utilizing Virto Commerce, the open source platform that is constantly (daily!) evolving.
                     </span>
                 </li>
                 <li class="list-item">